 \subsection{Relationship among the privacy and security issues in the four levels of distributed ML}

-From level 0 to level 3, there is not a certain law for the privacy and security level, but we may conclude that the forms of data shows expose different degrees of information in the considered four levels.
+From level 0 to level 3, there is no certain law for the privacy and security level, but we may conclude that the forms of data show expose different degrees of information in the considered four levels.
 For example, compared to the prediction results in level 3, much more information can be extracted from the raw or original data in level 0.
 Regarding to the protection methods, designing a general mechanism for the four levels is an un-trivial task.
-For example, the DP based mechanisms can be well adopted in level 0 (i.e., local DP \cite{duchi2013local,erlingsson2014rappor}), level 1 (i.e., DP in deep learning \cite{abadi2016deep}) and level 3 (i.e., PATE-GAN \cite{papernot2016semi}), but it may loses the effectiveness in level 2 (sharing knowledges).
+For example, the DP-based mechanisms can be well adopted in level 0 (i.e., local DP \cite{duchi2013local,erlingsson2014rappor}), level 1 (i.e., DP in deep learning \cite{abadi2016deep}) and level 3 (i.e., PATE-GAN \cite{papernot2016semi}), but it may lose the effectiveness in level 2 (sharing knowledge).